thiagoesteves/deployex/README.md

  * Provides a friendly UI that only authenticated users can access.
  * Allows setting a previously configured version in the UI, enabling DeployEx to enforce deployment of a specific version.
  * Supports individual application restarts via the UI, including DeployEx itself.
- * Allows access to current log files (stdout and stderr) for both monitored apps and DeployEx.
  * Provides easy access to the application shell:
    - IEx shell for monitored Elixir apps and DeployEx.
    - Erlang shell for monitored Gleam/Erlang apps.
+ * Supports access to live log files (stdout and stderr) for both monitored apps and DeployEx.
+ * Supports process observability with links and information for all connected applications.
  * Provides easy access to the host shell (tmux).
  * Provides installer script to be used with ubuntu hosts.
  * Provides status information per instance: